learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 Notice that `.splice()` returns the removed chunk and leaves the remaining elements in the original `Array`.

-With a negative 'start' index, the opposite happens:
+With a negative 'start' index, the starting position counts backward from the end of the array:

 ```js
 const days = ['Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'Sun'];